haven-fi/solauto/programs/solauto/README.md

 Solauto is a program on the Solana blockchain that lets you manage leveraged longs & shorts on auto-pilot to maximize your gains and eliminate the risk of liquidation.

-Solauto is (currently only) built on-top of mrgnlend (Marginfi) - a lending and borrowing platform that allows for a wallet to hold & maintain a leverage position through various instructions (lend, borrow, withdraw, repay).

 ## Definitions

-#### Marginfi Account (account state)
+#### LP user account (account state)

-A Marginfi account is the Solana state data that keeps track of a wallet's supply & debt states, i.e. how much SOL has been lent, how much USDC has been borrowed, etc.
+An LP (lending platform) user account is the Solana state data that keeps track of a wallet's supply & debt states, i.e. how much SOL has been lent, how much USDC has been borrowed, etc.

 #### Solauto referral state (account state)